 This page is for newcomers who want to get more involved with Quakers Aotearoa.
-You’re welcome here.
+You are welcome here.

-Quaker meetings are open to everyone.
+Meetings are open to everyone.
 We gather in silence, with space for reflection, listening, and shared presence.
-Learn more.

 No prior experience is needed—just bring your openness and curiosity.